Transitioning People with Disabilities from Crowded, Congregate Facilities to Protect Them from COVID-19

 The Centers Medicare & Medicaid Services (CMS) recently issued a 66-page toolkit to encourage and help states rebalance long-term care offerings for people with disabilities to favor home and community-based services over large institutions.
 We need federal and state authorities to act quickly on these guidelines to protect countless lives of people with disabilities

 Community Options CEO Robert Stack sent a to letter calling on further action from CMS

 He also sent a letter to states with the worst problems of warehousing people with disabilities in institutions or nursing homes, urging them to take action to quickly transition their residents out of these facilities.
 The letters went to NJ, NY, PA, SC, NC, TX and IL.

-Community Options_HELP Letter_2020.pdf December 14, 2020Seema VermaAdministrator, Centers for Medicare & Medicaid Services7500 Security BoulevardBaltimore, MD 21244 Dear Administrator Verma, In October, members of the Senate Committee on Health, Education, Labor, and Pensions (HELP) formally requested that the Centers for Medicare & Medicaid Services (CMS) issue guidance for mandatory comprehensive data collection and reporting on…Read More
+Community Options_HELP Letter_2020.pdf December 14, 2020Seema VermaAdministrator, Centers for Medicare & Medicaid Services7500 Security BoulevardBaltimore, MD 21244 Dear Administrator Verma, In October, members of the Senate Committee on Health, Education,…Read More

 CMS Action to Expand Community-based Options Cited as First Major Move in Decades Supporting People with Disabilities